Lilith: Kabbalah

 Kabbalistic mysticism attempted to establish a more exact relationship between Lilith and God.
 With her major characteristics having been well developed by the end of the Talmudic period, after six centuries had elapsed between the Aramaic incantation texts that mention Lilith and the early Spanish Kabbalistic writings in the 13th century, she reappears, and her life history becomes known in greater mythological detail.
-Her creation is described in many alternative versions.